vencax/node-smtp-hooker/README.md

 By default it runs on 8025 but the port can be overriden by PORT env. var. as usual.
 However running on nonproviledged ports is safer but needs port redirection 25 -> 8025 (FW script included).

+Useful when run as service (init script included) with [forever](https://github.com/nodejitsu/forever).

 If you want to give a feedback, please [raise an issue](https://github.com/vencax/node-smtp-hooker/issues).